Jdickson96/Sparta-Global-Training-Code/README.md

-# Sparta Global Training Code
+# Sparta Global: Training Code
-Code created during the sparta global training program
+Code Created During The Sparta Global Training Program

 ## Hello World
 This was a Hello world at one point but I have changed it because I don't think a Hello World file is worth saving.
 It is currently a piece of code that I am working on in my free time to practice C#.
 I will add further details when I add more to the code.